 Advanced study of garment design and fit.
-Independent design and construction of garments for children, special needs, formal wear, and historic costume.
+Independent design and construction of garments and historic costume.
 First semester, three hours.
 Prerequisite: ATD 335.

 ATD 449-Apparel, Textiles, & Design Seminar.
 Required of all students majoring in Apparel, Textiles, and Design.
 Not applicable toward a major or minor.
-First semester, one hour.
-Prerequisite: senior Apparel, Textiles, and Design major or permission of the division chairman.